Fair-Exchange/Safecoin/docs/src/cluster/turbine-block-propagation.md

 title: Turbine Block Propagation
 ---

-A Solana cluster uses a multi-layer block propagation mechanism called _Turbine_ to broadcast transaction shreds to all nodes with minimal amount of duplicate messages.
+A Safecoin cluster uses a multi-layer block propagation mechanism called _Turbine_ to broadcast transaction shreds to all nodes with minimal amount of duplicate messages.
 The cluster divides itself into small collections of nodes, called _neighborhoods_.
 Each node is responsible for propagating any data it receives on to a small set of nodes in downstream neighborhoods and possibly sharing data with the other nodes in its neighborhood.
 This way each node only has to communicate with a small number of nodes.

 ## Neighborhood Assignment - Weighted Selection